 - R v W & ors (2016) Bournemouth Crown Court: Prosecution Counsel in multi-handed cross-county Class A drug Supply case where significant custodial sentence handed down.

-- R v W (2017) Southampton Crown Court: Child Cruelty and Assault - Allegation of sustained period of time.
+- R v W (2017) Southampton Crown Court: Child Cruelty and Assault - Allegation over sustained period of time.
 Involved cross examination of vulnerable complainant - Defence Trial Counsel Secured Acquittal

 - R v H (2017) Bournemouth Crown Court.
 Wounding with intent (s.18 OAPA) - Prosecuting Counsel where Defendant not fit to plead and s.41 restriction order under MHA imposed